eriawan/aspire-mariadb/src/Rxcommunica.Aspire.Hosting.MariaDb/README.md

 ﻿# Rxcommunica.Aspire.Hosting.MariaDb library

 Provides extension methods and resource definitions for a .NET Aspire AppHost to configure a MariaDb resource.
-This library is specific for supporting MariaDb.
+This library is specific for supporting MariaDb features and releases only, not intended to be compatible with MySql.

+For MariaDb UBI based support, you can use Rxcommunica.Aspire.Hosting.MariaDbUbi nuget instead.

 ## Getting started